Frequently Asked Questions

 On mobile: You can capture paper lab results directly with your camera!

-Chat to Notes converts your chat history (WhatsApp, Telegram, or other messaging apps) with a patient into clinical documentation.
-This feature is primarily used to transfer unsecured or non-compliant chat conversations into secured, private clinical notes for your EMR.
+Chat to Notes converts your WhatsApp chat history with a patient into clinical documentation.
+This feature is primarily used to transfer unsecured or non-compliant WhatsApp conversations into secured, private clinical notes for your EMR.

 How to export on Android: